HebaMak/Courier4Me/README.md

   [![Header](https://res.cloudinary.com/hapiii/image/up
   [![Header](https://res.cloudinary.com/ and make an account as a user or a courior both
     - the user have to enter a new email, and password withrror message
-    - if the user not fill all form fields will get an error message
+    - if the user not fill all form fields wi
-    - user have to check agree all terms to click on Register button

      - containing the links to the app pa
      - containing a link directs to the account page ife user is logged in or to the Signup page if not